-To facilitate the sharing of student information with the designated high school dual credit liaison, faculty are required to submit numeric mid-semester grades to the Director of Academic and CTE Dual Credit.
+To facilitate the sharing of student information with the designated high school dual credit liaison, faculty are required to submit numeric mid-semester and final grades to the Director of Academic and CTE Dual Credit, as well as dual credit students requesting to be dropped.
 Training in the use of web applications is available from the Teaching and Learning Department.
-Dual Credit faculty not already a high school faculty must complete fingerprinting and FBI background checks.
+Dual Credit faculty who are not already high school faculty must complete fingerprinting and FBI background checks.